 If you are an Australian citizen and you have private health insurance you may be entitled to a rebate for your hospital cover, general treatment and ambulance cover.

-This is to help cover the cost of premiums and is income tested, you can work out your rebate entitlement by heading to the ATO website.
+This is to help cover the private health insurance cost of premiums and is income tested, you can work out your rebate entitlement by heading to the ATO website.

-So how much would private health insurance cost you if you were to take out a policy?
+So how much would the average cost of private health insurance be if you were to take out a policy?